 The electric iX1 is a much more interesting proposition than the petrol and diesel X1s it launches alongside (a pair of PHEVs will follow), being quicker, cleaner and notably more refined.

-Indeed, this is a quick car, capable of hitting 62mph in 5.7secs, which is what most hot hatchbacks claim.
+We've only tried the twin motor mode, which is a quick car, capable of hitting 62mph in 5.7secs, which is what most hot hatchbacks claim.
 The top speed is 112mph.
 Unlike the coarse-sounding petrol model we tried, the iX1 makes a more pleasing artificial noise if you’ve got ‘IconicSounds’ switched on, piping in an electric warble overseen by composer Hans Zimmer that builds and intensifies as if the motors are revving.

 While it’s fun – and comes with movie director kudos – you’ll turn it off quickly if you value the peace and quiet electric cars usually wear as a badge of honour.